driusan/lmt/Implementation.md

 and too much like learning a new domain specific language which defeats the purpose of using markdown.

-I started tangling [the shell](https://github.com/driusan/dsh) that I was writing to experiment with literate programming using copy and paste.
-It works, but is cumbersome.
-This is a tool to automate that process.

-It's written in Go, because the Go tooling (notably `go fmt`) lends itself well to writing in this paradigm.
+The tool is written in Go, because the Go tooling (notably `go fmt`) lends itself well to writing in this paradigm.

 ## Syntax